 Huffman's Services Profit

 Huffman's Services holds those expenses in escrow utilizing them for our business purposes and to cover your expenses for the sentence reduction process.
-We receive no profit from the expenses we are provided on behalf of our clients we only profit from successfully assisting local law enforcement to solve a high-profile criminal or civil case and are paid a reward.
+We receive no profit from the expenses we are provided on behalf of our clients; we only profit from successfully assisting local law enforcement in solving a high-profile criminal or civil case and are paid a reward.
 That is our only profit.

 Different retainers apply to different services.
 Please contact our office to request what the retainer is for the particular service you want.

 Expenses that you will be required to establish for the sentence reduction process.
-Huffman's Services requires $10,000 to begin working on any case.
-In addition, you can expect that the average monthly expense, which we will invoice you for, to be about $200.
-As long as you maintain those expenses during the course of the sentence reduction process, monthly travel expenses six times a year are $200 and they're invoiced at the end of the month net 30 days.
+Huffman's Services requires a retainer to begin working on any case.
+In addition, you can expect that the average monthly expense, which we will invoice you for, to be about $400.
+As long as you maintain those expenses during the course of the sentence reduction process, monthly travel expenses six times a year are $400, and they're invoiced at the end of the month's net 30 days.

-We require an expense retainer because we may be subpoenaed by the government many years later to testify in some case before the courts or grand juries, or at law enforcement interviews in matters related to your sentence reduction.
+We require an expense retainer because we may be subpoenaed by the government many years later to testify in some cases before the courts or grand juries or at law enforcement interviews in matters related to your sentence reduction.

 Many times we are asked why our service is so expensive.
 We can only respond that there really is no dollar amount one can place on their freedom.
 Every day is precious.
 While you can earn additional funds, you can never get back a day lost from your life.